SeyedHamidreza/GOOD_descriptor/README.md

 	```

 ## BUILD
-We provide a CMakeLists.txt, therefore, the code can be build over different compilers and platforms by making use of CMake (www.cmake.org).
+We provide a CMakeLists.txt, therefore, the code can be build over different compilers and platforms by making use of [CMake](www.cmake.org).
 ```bash
 	mkdir build
 	cd build